Board Structure and Operation

 Tenure of the Board and Committee Chairs

-The Chairs of the Board Committees and the Chairman and any Vice Chairman of the Board will be rotated at least every five years.
+The Chairs of the Board Committees and the Chairman and any Vice Chairman of the Board will be rotated from time to time.

 Membership of Committees